Tips for Photographing Alaska Wildlife

 Camera gear in Kiboko bag

 Photographer silhouetted against the sky in Denali National Park.
-(Patrick J. Endres / AlaskaPhotoGraphics.com)

-Tip 4) Research your subject
+Tip 4) Research your Subject

-Know your subject.
-Understand and respect a comfortable working distance from the wildlife you seek to photograph.
-Do a little reading and research your targeted species.
-Most animals are creatures of habit, frequent similar areas, and can be somewhat predictable.
-However, it takes a little time to discern and anticipate their movements.
-The more you know about them, the better situated you are.
-Be a keen observer when you are with them in the field.
-Be careful of proximity, especially to habituated animals.
-You can tell if you are too close to a subject, whether it feels comfortable with your presence.
-Some National Parks (like Denali National Park) have guidelines on minimum distances from various species.
-You need to be apprised of these.
-Brown bears, or grizzly bears, inhabit much of Alaska, and if you are camping, cooking, or eating, you need to be careful and informed on the protocol for good camp and food etiquette in bear country.
+Understand your subjectโ€™s habits, habitats, and behaviors.
+Animals are creatures of habit and frequent similar areas, however, it takes time to discern and anticipate their movements.
+The more you know about them, the better prepared you will be to capture photos in a natural setting.
+A small pair of binoculars is helpful to scout for wildlife.
+Some National Parks (like Denali National Park) publish guidelines on the required minimum distances to maintain from various animals.
+Brown bears,ย or grizzly bears, inhabit much of Alaska, and if you are camping or cooking, be informed on the protocol for food etiquette in bear country.

 An inquisitve short-eared owl stares intently while standing on the a surface on Alaska's arctic north slope.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)